kobrinsam/airbnb-pricing-dashboard/README.md

 ## License

-This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT LICENSE - see the [LICENSE](LICENSE) file for details.